 Discover how we’ve sent spacecraft to other planets, walked on the Moon and peered into the heart of our galaxy and beyond.
-Gallery recommended for students aged 7 and over.
+Great for KS2 upwards.

 Out in the vast darkness of space are billions of stars and planets.
 Spacecraft pass through, scanning worlds and moons, beaming images and data back to Earth.
 Here, that data comes to life, projected onto a glowing globe displaying a constantly-changing view.